Kembla Grange railway station: 2021 derailment

-On 20 October 2021, a Waterfall bound SCO service from Kiama consisting of Tangara T set T42 would collide with an abandoned van on a level crossing.
+On 20 October 2021, a Bondi Junction bound SCO service from Kiama consisting of Tangara T set T42 would collide with an abandoned van on a level crossing.
 4 of the 8 passengers on board were injured, with the driver being trapped among the wreckage.
 The van was being used to steal a go-kart from Wollongong Kart Raceway when it got stuck on the tracks, and the driver and two passersby were unable to move it off the tracks before the collision.

-Platforms & services
+Platforms and services

 Kembla Grange has one side platform, long enough for four carriages.
 It is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.